SparebankenVest/azure-key-vault-to-kubernetes/README.md

 Note: Using Managed Service Identity (MSI) in a Azure AKS cluster requires the [`azure-pod-identity`](https://github.com/Azure/aad-pod-identity) controller running and configured in the cluster.

-The two most common authentication methods are Client Credentials (Service Principal) and MSI.

 At the time of writing the following authentication options was available (extracted from the Microsoft doc about environment-based authentication above):

 | Authentication type |	Environment variable |	Description |